Empress Wang (Xin dynasty): Life

-In 9 CE, after Wang Mang usurped the Han throne and declared himself the emperor of the Xin Dynasty, Lady Wang was created empress.
+In the year 9, after Wang Mang usurped the Han throne and declared himself the emperor of the Xin dynasty, Lady Wang was created empress.
 Of her two surviving sons, the younger Wang Lin was considered more capable, so Wang Mang created him crown prince, while Wang An was created the Lord of Xinjia.
 Due to Empress Wang's blindness, Wang Mang asked Crown Prince Lin to move into the palace to attend to her.

-Empress Wang died in January 21 CE.
+Empress Wang died in January of the year 21.
 After her death, her two surviving sons also died in the same year.
-Wang Lin committed suicide by the sword after his plot to kill his father (because he was fearful that his father would discover that he carried on an affair with Empress Wang's lady-in-waiting Yuan Bi (原碧), whom Wang Mang had also an affair with) was discovered, and Wang An died of natural causes.
-Her husband and her daughter would die in October 23 CE when Xin Dynasty was destroyed by the people rebelling as a result of the emperor's incompetence.
+Wang Lin committed suicide by the sword after his plot to kill his father was discovered, the two having shared the same mistress, Empress Wang's lady-in-waiting Yuan Bi (原碧).
+Wang An died of natural causes.
+Empress Wang's husband and her daughter would die in October of AD 23 when the Xin dynasty was destroyed by a series of agrarian revolts.